frappe/books-website/docs/load-file.md

 ### Existing File

-Click on Existing File if you have backup file of Frappe Books already.
+Click on Existing File if you have a backup file of Frappe Books already.
 After selecting the file, Frappe Books will load the company information and transactions from it.